kimutai-codes/blog/posts/notes-on-ernest-wamboyes-talk-on-sexual-purity.md

 Now then followers of Christ, desire the word *(1 Peter 2:2)*.As a true disciple, abide in the Word of God..it will teach you the truth and the truth shall set you free *(John 8:32)*. it sanctifies us each time we read *(John 17:17)* , renews our minds and transforms us *(Romans 12:2)*.The word will separate us from any patterns that lead us to sin.

 The speaker has more resources on this and you can checkout [his website](https://www.penstrokes.co.ke/author/ernest/).You will be blessed✨

+This was part one concerning this topic.Part two will be held in the same place, Deliverance Church Gangundo rd campus on 5th Dec from 3 PM.Pastor T will be the speaker.Purpose to attend.
+Itakujenga mbaya